Share on Facebook Tweet (Share on Twitter) Share on Linkedin

 Original Signatures:

-Original signatures are those that are created in person by the signer using a pen or other writing instrument.
-This type of signature is considered to be the most reliable and authentic since it cannot be easily replicated or tampered with.
-However, the main disadvantage of original signatures is that they require the signer to be physically present, which can be inconvenient or impractical in some situations.
+Original signatures are those that are created in person by the signer using a pen or other writing instrument (like a quill).
+This type of signature is considered the most reliable and authentic.
+The main disadvantage of original signatures is that they require the signer to be physically present, which can be inconvenient or impractical in some situations.

 Pros: